 Afternoon Tea Dresses, Party Dresses

-A woman’s most common social activity was having tea with friends (or a lunch for businessmen).
+A woman’s most common social activity was having tea with friends.
 Tea parties could be semi-formal or formal.
 A tea dress was an afternoon dress made of lighter, brighter materials and more trim.
 The afternoon dress was a thing of sophisticated beauty.
-White dresses worn in summer were very attractive while pastels or rich jewel tones offered variety in the other seasons.
+White dresses worn in summer were very attractive, while pastels or rich jewel tones offered variety in the other seasons.

-Women’s shoes became more delicate and pretty over the past decades simply because they were more visible with short dresses.
-For daytime use, the low hee lace-up oxford shoe in brown, white or black was worn everyday.
-For something a little nicer for going out or dressing up it was the classic mary jane heel with a single strap across the front.
-The T strap heel is the most famous evening shoe because it held onto the foot while dancing the Charleston.
-They often came in black and gold or silver hand painted designs to really stand out on the dance floor.
-There were slip on pumps inspired by colonial-era shoes and multip strap heels int he early 20s.
+Women’s shoes became more delicate and pretty over the roaring ’20s decade, simply because they were more visible under short dresses.
+For daytime use, the low heel lace-up Oxford shoe in brown, white or black was worn every day.
+For something a little nicer when going out or dressing up, it was the classic Mary Jane heel with a single strap across the front.

-For sportier occasions, the two one almost flat oxford (saddle shoes? yes) to classic Keds white sport sneaker was best playing on grass or dirt.
-Hiking boots were very tall lace up boots.
-Granny boots with a french heel were still worn by many mature women instead of shoes.
+For sportier occasions, the two-tone Oxford (saddle shoes? yes) or classic Keds white sport sneakers were best for playing on grass or dirt.
+Hiking boots were very tall lace-up boots.
+Granny boots with a French heel were still worn by many mature women instead of shoes.

 A sorority girl living in a community house needed a lounging robe or house jacket and slippers to remain modest.
 Her busy school schedule did not excuse her from changing clothing several times a day.